symphonyoss/app-auth-example/README.md

 This example requires a Symphony pod with at least release 1.45 deployed.
 Also, in 1.45, the callback/webhook that pushes pod info into this application is not implemented so Postman (or simililar) must be used to push pod info into the server after it is started.
 An example Postman collection is provided (App Auth.postman_collection).
-You will need to edit it with your won app and pod info.
+You will need to edit it with your own app and pod info.

 ####Requirements